nikerla/vc-content/pages/businessfeatures/product-information-management.md

     <div class="section-title">Salsify</div>
         <div class="col-w">
             <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
                 The product information management software that offers 2 in 1 solution to empower brand manufacturers to deliver the product experiences that consumers demand across multiple web stores.
 This product experience management platform has the power of PIM management and digital asset management, which increases your company’s capabilities in managing crucial product data and in receiving insights and ultimately providing the greatest product experience.
-With Salsify, not only you get the cutting-edge features of a strong PIM platform, but also a flexible solution that is designed to seamlessly adapt inside any web store.
+With <a href="https://www.salsify.com/" rel="nofollow">Salsify</a>, not only you get the cutting-edge features of a strong PIM platform, but also a flexible solution that is designed to seamlessly adapt inside any web store.
             </div>
             <div class="col __col-30">
                 <img alt="Product information management - Salsify " src="assets/images/salsify-screen.jpg" />